top of page

 • Structural and Electrical System Design: AHJs may request detailed structural and electrical system design plans for an interconnection agreement for solar to ensure the installation meets safety standards.
 Our solar design service can help with permit-ready solar plan sets with electrical diagrams.

-• Equipment and Solar Inverter Specifications: AHJs may require information about solar panels, inverters, and other equipment to verify compliance with safety and performance requirements.
+• Equipment and Solar Inverter Specifications: Authorities may require specifications for solar panels, inverters, and other components to ensure they meet performance and safety standards for solar interconnection.

 • Solar Site Plan and Location: AHJs may need a site plan showing the proposed location of the solar system to assess its compatibility with local zoning regulations and building codes.